umd-lhcb/lhcb-ntuples-gen/docs/physics/transverse_energy.md

 3. Check if there's any overlap between the candidate cells and the track cells.
     If there is overlap, use this candidate's $E_T$ as track $E_T$ if
     $E_{T_{cand}} > E_{T_{prev}}$.

+    !!! note
+        Checking overlap is basically checking whether this L0 hadron candidate is associated with the track.

 4. Repeat this process for all L0 hadron candidates.